Scheugenpflug: Development

-Now (2017) Scheugenpflug AG operates four subsidiaries in China, USA and Mexico and has sales partners in many parts of the world.
-The company employs more than 470 people worldwide, of which about 370 work in the German headquarters.
+In 2017, Scheugenpflug operated four subsidiaries in China, USA and Mexico and had sales partners in many parts of the world.
+The company employed more than 470 people worldwide, of which about 370 worked in the German headquarters.

 Since 2020, Scheugenpflug belongs to the Atlas Copco enterprise, Sweden.
 In September 2020, the legal form of the Scheugenpflug AG was changed into a GmbH.

+With the renaming to Atlas Copco EPS GmbH in 2024, the integration into the Atlas Copco Group has been successfully completed.
+As the experts for automated electronics dispensing, the Scheugenpflug product line will now provide even more comprehensive global support in all matters related to dispensing technology.

 Products

-Scheugenpflug AG mainly produces piston dispensing systems.
+Scheugenpflug mainly produces piston dispensing systems.
 The product portfolio features various dispensers and dispensing cells for both atmospheric dispensing and vacuum potting.

 The company also manufactures a variety of material preparation and feeding systems for liquid and pasty materials, even for such containing highly abrasive fillers.
 These systems are designed for container sizes ranging from standard cartridges to barrels.
 A patented vacuum follower plate was designed to facilitate the material feed from pails while reducing material waste.

-In the area of process automation Scheugenpflug provides all systems along the whole production chain, ranging from pretreatment, to dispensing and potting units to aftertreatment, including control and handling systems for the parts to be potted.
+In the area of process automation, Scheugenpflug provides all systems along the whole production chain, ranging from pretreatment, to dispensing and potting units to aftertreatment, including control and handling systems for the parts to be potted.